HelenoPaiva/AnesthesiaTOC/README.md

 Journal ordering in the interface is based on **SCImago Journal Rank (SJR)**:

-- SJR is a **journal-level** metric (not article-level)
+- SJR is treated strictly as a **journal-level metric**
 - The system automatically uses the **latest year available** in the upstream dataset
 - Metrics are refreshed automatically via a scheduled workflow
-- If the upstream source is temporarily unavailable, existing metrics are preserved
+- If the upstream source is temporarily unavailable, previously stored metrics are preserved
+- Journals without available SJR data are listed at the end of the menu

-No journal tiers or quartile labels are used.
+No tier system or quartile labels are used.

 ---

 ## Data sources

 - **Crossref REST API**
-  Used to retrieve bibliographic metadata for journal articles by ISSN.
+  Bibliographic metadata for journal articles by ISSN.

 - **SCImago Journal Rank (SJR)**
-  Used to obtain journal-level ranking metrics for ordering the journal list.
+  Journal-level bibliometric ranking used for ordering.

 - **NCBI E-utilities (PubMed)**
-  Used to resolve DOIs to PubMed identifiers when available.
+  Optional DOI-to-PMID resolution and PubMed linking.

 All data sources are publicly accessible and do not require API keys for standard use.